Aravindray/Learn_Python/Questions.md

 6. Write a program that define a class *Card* which can be used to instantiate cards with a particular rank and suit.
 Create another class *DeckOfCards* for maintaining a sorted list of cards using a method *sorted_insert* that takes an object of class *Card* as an input parameter and insert it at the suitable position in the sorted list.

-### List Manipulation
+### Data Structures I: Stack and Queues
 <hr>

 **Exercises**

 1. Imagine that python list does not support methods *append* and *pop*.
-Examine the script  and define your implementation of push and pop operation of the stack by filling up the code.
+Examine the [script](https://github.com/Aravindray/Learn_Python/blob/main/FEB2024/own_stack.py)  and define your implementation of push and pop operation of the stack by filling up the code.

+2. Imagine the python list does not support methods *append* and *pop*.
+Examine the [script](https://github.com/Aravindray/Learn_Python/blob/main/FEB2024/own_queue.py) and define your own implementation of enqueue and dequeue operation on a queue by filling up the missing code.